-Rowing, commonly called crew, is a sport that involves teams racing against each other on rivers or lakes, or sometimes the ocean.
-It can recreational or competitive, and is one of the oldest modern-day Olympic sports.
+Rowing, or crew, is a sport that involves teams racing against each other on rivers or lakes, or sometimes the ocean.
+It can be recreational or competitive, and is one of the oldest modern-day Olympic sports.
 Competitive rowing began at European schools such as Oxford and Cambridge, and is now popular at many colleges and high schools.

 But Crew is more than just a sport, it's a culture.
 As the oldest collegiate sport in the United States and one of the oldest sports in the world, it has developed a prestigious reputation and is filled with tradition.